-Operating and Maintenance Expense- Operating and maintenance expense decreased in 2016 compared to 2015 primarily as a result of major maintenance at our NGL storage facility in 2015.
+Operating and Maintenance Expense- Operating and maintenance expense increased in 2016 compared to 2015 primarily as a result of maintenance at our NGL storage facility and timing of expenditures.

-Earnings from Unconsolidated Affiliates - Earnings from unconsolidated affiliates increased in 2016 compared to 2015 primarily as a result of higher pipeline throughput volumes on Southern Hills, Sand Hills and Front Range due to growth in NGL production from new plants placed into service in 2015, higher throughput volumes on Panola commencing February 2016 and higher fractionated volumes at both of our Mont Belvieu fractionators.
+Earnings from Unconsolidated Affiliates - Earnings from unconsolidated affiliates increased in 2016 compared to 2015 primarily as a result of higher pipeline throughput volumes on Southern Hills and Sand Hills due to growth in NGL production from new plants placed into service in 2015 and higher earnings on Panola pipeline beginning in February 2016.

-NGL Pipelines Throughput - NGL pipelines throughput increased in 2016 compared to 2015 primarily as a result of higher pipeline throughput volumes on Sand Hills, Southern Hills, and Front Range, due to growth in NGL production from new plants placed into service in 2015, higher throughput volumes on Panola commencing February 2016, partially offset by decreased Black Lake short haul volumes.
+NGL Pipelines Throughput - NGL pipelines throughput increased in 2016 compared to 2015 primarily as a result of higher pipeline throughput volumes on Sand Hills, Southern Hills, and Front Range, due to growth in NGL production from new plants placed into service in 2015 and higher throughput volumes on Panola commencing February 2016, partially offset by decreased Black Lake short haul volumes.